 HAZARDOUS GOODS TESTING

-Hazardous materials packaging must successfully complete testing before it can be used for the transport of product.
-Failure to comply with these regulations can result in serious injury to the people handling the package and fines to the shipper of the product.
-Purple Diamond can perform all the testing required for your product to ensure that it is capable of exceeding all the typical road hazards experienced during transportation.
+Hazardous materials packaging must successfully complete testing before it can be used for product transportation.
+Failure to comply with these regulations can result in serious injury to those handling the package and fines to the shipper of the product.
+Purple Diamond can perform all the testing required for your product to ensure that it’s capable of exceeding all typical road hazards experienced during transportation.

 UN Packaging Codes

 |Type of Package||1 = Drums/Pails 2 = Barrels 3 = Jerricans 4 = Boxes 5 = Bags 6 = Composite Packagings|

 |Material of Construction:||A = Steel B = Aluminum C = Wood D = Fibre F = Reconstituted wood G = Fiberboard H = Plastic|